Best Mattress for Couples and Cuddling

 When you shop with Amerisleep, they offer free shipping, a 100-night sleep trial, and a 20-year warranty with each of their beds.
 Additionally, they frequently run promotions on their mattresses, so it’s easy to nab a deal.

-During your sleep trial, you have the option to exchange your mattress for a different model or return it all together, if you find it’s not compatible with your sleep needs.
-Plus, they offer one of the longest warranties in the mattress industry, covering their product for 20 years.
+After a month, you have the option to return the bed if you find it’s not compatible with your sleep needs.
+Amerisleep also offers one of the longest warranties in the mattress industry, covering their product for 20 years.